 Reader, forgive my flamboyance, but I’m on one right now.
 God is giving me a great big hug, and I can’t contain my joy!
 Can it be that just spending a few hours tending to homeless people makes the Father so happy?
 Yes, I believe it does!

-While we were passing lunches out, I had a conversation with our organizer, Lance, who told me about past homeless outreach events with an exuberance most people reserve for cruises to the Fjords of Norway.
+While we were passing lunches out, I had a conversation with our organizer, Lance, who told me about past homeless outreach events with an exuberance most people reserve for Caribbean cruises.
 He related a story to me about a man named Charles Moore, a heroin addict for 20 years before hearing the call of God.
-When the call came, Moore was living in a cardboard box in Roseburg, OR after having been kicked off a Greyhound bus headed for San Francisco.
-One day, Moore sat shivering in that box, suffering terribly from withdrawals, listening to the rain hitting the ground.
-He cried out to God: “Lord, if you will come and set me free from this awful addiction, I’ll give my life to you.”
+When the call came, Moore was living in a cardboard box in Roseburg, Oregon after having been kicked off a Greyhound bus headed for San Francisco.
+On the day it happened, Moore sat shivering in his box, suffering terribly from withdrawals, listening to the rain hitting the ground.
+Suddenly, he cried out to God: “Lord, if you will come and set me free from this awful addiction, I’ll give my life to you.”
 He testified later that Christ the Savior himself came and sat next to him on the damp ground, touched him and told him, “You are free!”

 Moore died of emphysema in 2011 and was honored by his flock and many in the Burnside community who remembered his warmth and fierce faith.
 Among them was Tony Betker, pastor of the Liberation Street Church of Washington, which Moore helped to establish.
 The wake was summed up on a sign at the church entrance which read, “Pastor Charles’ Goin’ Home Celebration.”
 The turnout was significant for such a small church.